Prehistoric period and culture in India Upsc

 Generally, Chalcolithic cultures had grown in river valleys.
 Most importantly, the Harappan culture is considered a part of Chalcolithic culture.

-In South India the river valleys of the Godavari, Krishna, Tungabhadra, Pennar, and Kaveri were settled by farming communities during this period.
+In South India, the river valleys of the Godavari, Krishna, Tungabhadra, Pennar, and Kaveri were settled by farming communities during this period.

 Several bronze and copper objects, beads, terracotta figurines, and pottery were found at Paiyampalli in Tamil Nadu.